What is Colonial Tree Service all about?

 Our crews are professional in appearance and conduct, and our team remains up-to-date with arboricultural best practices through continuing education, trade conferences, and active memberships with the International Society of Arboriculture (ISA), the Tree Care Industry Association (TCIA), the Wisconsin Arborist Association (WAA), and the Society of Commercial Arboriculture (SCA).

 Our team of professional arborists have the qualifications and experience to properly manage your trees, ensuring the best return on your investment.
-Colonial Tree Service is a licensed nursery reseller.
+Colonial Tree Service is also a licensed nursery reseller.
 Our team maintains the following credentials: ISA Certified Arborist, Tree Risk Assessment Qualified (TRAQ), Electrical Hazards Awareness Program (EHAP), Certified Treecare Safety Professional (CTSP), Licensed Pesticide Applicator, and First-Aid, CPR-AED Certified.

-Naturally, we carry liability, workman's compensation.
+We are fully insured with appropriate liability for our industry and workman's compensation.
 We're happy to provide a certificate of insurance; just contact our office.

-We understand your goals and budget are unique to you and your property.
+We understand goals and budget are unique to you and your property.
 We listen to your concerns, answer your questions, and provide you with personalized solutions.

 ar·bor·ist | \ ˈär-bə-rist